Jamieson, Ch 7: Nature’s Future

 35. But a catastrophe is likely (and perhaps undeniable) given the increasing number of people in developing world leading the life of affluence of those in developed world (in terms of energy consumption, meat production, automobile ownership)

 a.
-If everyone lived as average American, we’d need 5.3 planets with resources of earth
+If everyone lived as average American does, we’d need many more planets with resources of earth

 (2) GLOBAL INEQUALITY AND ENV DEGRADATION CONTINUE/INCREASE